benjs/DCTransformer-PyTorch/README.md

-# PyTorch mplementation of the paper "Generating images with sparse representations"
+# PyTorch implementation of the paper "Generating images with sparse representations"

 ## Get started
 ```